Jim-E Stack: 2011-2016: Early years, Tell Me I Belong

-2016–present: Collaborations, EPHEMERA
+2016–present: Collaborations, Ephemera

 Returning to California in 2016, Stack continued to release new solo material, including collaborations with fellow electronic artist The Range, as well as solo releases featuring Noonie Bao, Rostam, Charli XCX, and more.
 Between then and early 2019, he collaborated with Empress Of, Diplo, and Caroline Polachek for their own music, in addition to contributing on songs for Haim.

 Stack contributed heavily to his then-partner Kacy Hill's second studio album Is It Selfish If We Talk About Me Again, released July 2020.
 Hill states Stack acted as inspiration for much of the album's lyrical content in the liner notes of the record.

-From late 2019 through 2020, Stack released new singles featuring Ant Clemons, Empress Of, Dijon and Bon Iver, along with an announcement for a new album titled EPHEMERA.
+From late 2019 through 2020, Stack released new singles featuring Ant Clemons, Empress Of, Dijon Duenas and Bon Iver, along with an announcement for a new album titled Ephemera.
 It features the aforementioned singles, with other collaborations with Octavian, Bearface of Brockhampton and Kacy Hill.
 Stack also released a CD exclusive EP in October 2021, which was available for free only at one store in New York and London.

 Stack was again a primary collaborator in the creation of Kacy Hill's Simple, Sweet, and Smiling album, which released in October 2021.
 In 2023, Stack served as a principal producer, songwriter, and instrumentalist with Dominic Fike, collaborating on his album Sunburn.

 Stack worked again with Bon Iver as a primary collaborator on their SABLE EP, which was released in October 2024, and the subsequent album SABLE, fABLE, which was released in April 2025.
 Stack was a principal collaborator, producer, and composer on Lorde's fourth studio album, Virgin, released June 2025, with Stack being credited on the album's entire track list.